seoyeonch/Computational/01_Electronic_Structure_DFT/WSe2_monolayer_2H_vs_1T/calc/1T/02_econv/README_run.md

-Purpose:
-Plane-wave cutoff energy (ENCUT) convergence test performed on the initial structure.
+Performs a plane-wave cutoff energy (ENCUT) convergence test on the initial structure to determine a stable basis set.

-Notes:
-The selected ENCUT was determined based on total energy convergence and later used for final structural relaxation and production calculations.
+The selected ENCUT is later used for final relaxation and production calculations.